customerio/customerio-ios/README.md

 It's time to send yourself a push in Customer.io.
 * Send a push in the Customer.io web app with a *Custom Payload*.
-* If using APN, select the iOS tab and use the following template:
+* If using APN, use the following template:

 ```json
 {